Pro-drop language: Japanese

 Consider the following examples from Japanese:

 The words in parentheses and boldface in the English translations (it in the first line; I, you, and it in the second) appear nowhere in the Japanese sentences but are understood from context.
 If nouns or pronouns were supplied, the resulting sentences would be grammatically correct but sound unnatural.
 Learners of Japanese as a second language, especially those whose first language is non-pro-drop like English or French, often supply personal pronouns where they are pragmatically inferable, an example of language transfer.

 Mandarin

 The above-mentioned examples from Japanese are readily rendered into Mandarin:

 Unlike in Japanese, the inclusion of the dropped pronouns does not make the sentence sound unnatural.

+Vietnamese

+Vietnamese can naturally omit subjects, especially in universally casual clauses, proverbs and idioms:

 Partial pro-drop languages

 Languages with partial pro-drop have both agreement and referential null subjects that are restricted with respect to their distribution.
-These partial null-subject languages include most Balto-Slavic languages, which allow for the deletion of the subject pronoun.
-Colloquial and dialectal German, unlike the standard language, are also partially pro-drop; they typically allow deletion of the subject pronoun in main clauses without inversion, but not otherwise.
+The partial null-subject languages include most Balto-Slavic languages, which allow for the deletion of the subject pronoun.
 Hungarian allows deletion of both the subject and object pronouns.